Variational Analysis of Constrained M-Estimators

-Table \ref{tab:times} summarizes typical computing times on a 2.60GHz laptop using the IPOPT open-source solver \cite{IPOPT} under varying partition size $N$, sample size $n$, and penalty parameter; $\alpha$ and $\beta$ are as before.
+Table \ref{tab:times} summarizes typical computing times on a 2.60GHz laptop using IPOPT \cite{IPOPT} under varying partition size $N$, sample size $n$, and penalty parameter; $\alpha$ and $\beta$ are as before.
 The solver is not tuned for the specific problem instances and times can certainly be improved.
 In most cases, the run times are at most a few seconds.
 Interestingly, they are nearly constant in the sample size $n$ as the size of the optimization problem is independent of $n$; see Section 5.2.
 Though, run times grow with partition size $N$.
 We observe that a piecewise affine density on a partition of $[0,1]^2$ with size $N$ has $3N$ parameters that needs to be optimized.
 Thus, the last row in the table implies overfitting to some extent.
 The longer run times with penalties ($\lambda>0$) are caused by additional optimization variables introduced in implementation of the nonsmooth penalty term.
 There are well-known techniques for mitigating this effect, but they are not explored here.
 Still, the table indicates the level of computational complexity for constrained $M$-estimator of this kind.
 Section 5 includes further discussion.